jcohenadad/GBM8378/README.md

 # GBM8378

-Polytechnique Montreal course "Principes d'imagerie biomédicales".
+Polytechnique Montreal course "Principes d'imagerie biomédicale".

 ## Getting started (with Binder)

 Click on the Binder badge:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jcohenadad/GBM8378/master)

-Wait for Binder to build (can take 5-10 minutes), then click on the Jupyter notebook.
+Wait for Binder to finish building the environment (can take 5-10 minutes), then click on the Jupyter notebook.
 E.g.: under `lab3-irm/gbm8378-lab3-irm.ipynb`.

+**Warning:** After 10 minutes of inactivity, binder will stop working and you will have to launch it again.
+[Save your work](https://discourse.jupyter.org/t/getting-your-notebook-after-your-binder-has-stopped/3268) before closing it or it will be lost !

 ## Getting started (on local station)